June 2013 Newsletter

 NB: All figures are net of VAT.

-Once you’ve set up your payment, all subsequent payments will be automated.
-You won’t be deluged with renewal reminder e-mails from us and have to spend time wading through PayPal each time a payment is due.
-We’ll send a single e-mail to let you know we are about to take the money via PayPal, and only if you decide to cancel will you need to do anything.
+Once you've set up your payment, all subsequent events will be automated.
+You won't be deluged with renewal reminder emails from us and must spend time wading through PayPal each time a payment is due.
+We'll send a single email to let you know we are about to take the money via PayPal, and only if you decide to cancel will you need to do anything.

-Alternatively, you can renew for 24 or 36 months and get a 5 or 10% discount.
-As well as the discount, you’ll enjoy further savings if the annual subscription rate increases thereafter, as you won’t have to pay it!
+Alternatively, you can renew for 24 or 36 months and get a 5% or 10% discount.
+In addition to the discount, you'll enjoy further savings if the annual subscription rate increases thereafter, as you won't have to pay it!

-We’ve improved the discounts you’ll enjoy if you own more than one property.
-Just select the number of properties you wish to advertise, and you’ll see how much they’ll cost and how much you will save.
+We've improved the discounts you'll enjoy if you own more than one property.
+Select the number of properties you wish to advertise, and you'll see how much they'll cost and how much you'll save.

 Twitter: What To Do If Your Account Has Been Hacked

 Has your Twitter Account ever been hacked?
-If so, then here’s some helpful advice on actions to take to mitigate the damage and prevent it from reoccurring.
+If so, here's some helpful advice on actions to mitigate the damage and prevent it from reoccurring.

-It’ll also be of value to all those who operate password-protected accounts.
+It'll also be of value to all those who have password-protected accounts.

 Please read it here